Unofficial Historical Website for the Palace Hotel, San Francisco.

 "Reproduction of Famous Painting by MAXFIELD PARRISH in Buffet.
 The Pied Piper.
 PALACE HOTEL, San Francisco."
 Medium sized paperweight with the famous painting above the bar in the Pied Piper.

 Another one of these postcards without the lucite was seen with the words, "Headquarters Democratic National Committee, Exposition Auditorium, June 28th, 1920" printed at the top.
+Possibly a souvenir at this time?

 Small Gorham & Co. silver tea strainer.
 Fits inside a demitasse cup, stamped with a sword, the Gorham marking for the year 1917.